cogent3/cogent3.github.io/_sources/index.rst.txt

 .. tabbed:: Modelling molecular evolution

-    Differences in the frequency of nucleotides between species is common.
+    Differences in the frequency of nucleotides between species are common.
 In such cases, non-reversible models of sequence evolution are required for robust estimation of important quantities such as branch lengths, or measuring natural selection :cite:`2015.Kaehler.000, 2017.Kaehler.000` (`see using non-stationary models. <doc/app/index.html#the-model-app>`_).
 We have done more than just invent these new methods, we have established the most robust algorithms :cite:`2008.Schranz.000` for their implementation and their suitability for real data :cite:`2013.Verbyla.000`.

     .. dropdown:: 🎬 Testing a hypothesis involving a non-stationary nucleotide process